Home | Intro | Contributors | Ratings Key | Cuisines | Locations | Location Codes | What's Good | What's New | Alphabetical List | Send a Review

 • Miserandino, Dominick A. (2003), "Buffalo: More than just Buffalo Chicken Wings"

-• NEW Map of Buffalo neighborhoods
+• Map of Buffalo neighborhoods

 • Erie County.

 The UB North (a.k.a.
-Amherst) Campus is in the Town of Amherst, a suburb northeast of the City of Buffalo.
+Amherst) Campus is in the Town of Amherst a suburb northeast of the City of Buffalo.
 Also in Amherst are the communities of Getzville (northeast of campus) and Eggertsville, Snyder, and the Village of Williamsville (south and east of campus).

 The Town of Clarence is a suburb east of Amherst.